 How long could legal action take?

-Obtaining a first instance decision in Chile may take two to three years on average, but this may be at least doubled if the claim is disputed by either party.
-After such a long period of time, there might be nothing left to recover and in this case pre-legal recovery remains the best option.
+Obtaining a first instance decision in Chile may take 1 to 2 years on average, but this may be at least doubled if the claim is disputed by either party.
+After such a long period of time, there might be nothing left to recover and, in this case, pre-legal recovery remains the best option.

 In principle, domestic courts would not take longer to deal with cases involving a foreign party than to deal with cases involving domestic parties only.
 In practice, some extra delays would nonetheless occur depending on the complexity of each case.